AlignRec: Aligning and Training in Multimodal Recommendations: Introduction

 \textbf{Challenge 3:} The influence of content modality to multimodal recommendation has not been fully studied.
-There are a lot of metrics designed for mLLMs to determine whether the aligned features are suitable for downstream tasks~\cite{radford2021learning}.
-However, the multimodal recommendation just incorporates the vision and text features into recommendation and evaluates the final performance, which is indirect and does not consider the quality of these features.
-If the vision or text features are not suitable for recommendation, more effort is required for re-generation, decreasing the recommendation efficiency.
-We utilize a zero-shot evaluation protocol (see detail in Sec.~\ref{sec:inter}) on Amazon Baby dataset, and surprisingly find that the absence of vision features can gain a relatively 12.1\% increase of recall@20.
-These observations call for us to directly evaluate the influence of multimodal features to recommendation and produce more suitable features from the data science perspective.
+There are metrics designed for mLLMs to determine whether the aligned features are suitable for downstream tasks~\cite{radford2021learning}.
+However, the multimodal recommendation just incorporates vision and text features into recommendation and evaluates the final performance, which is indirect and does not consider their quality.
+If the vision or text features are not suitable, more effort is required for re-generation, decreasing the recommendation efficiency.
+We utilize a zero-shot evaluation in Sec.~\ref{sec:inter}, and surprisingly find that the absence of vision features can gain a relatively 12.1\% increase of recall@20.
+These observations call for us to directly evaluate the influence of multimodal features to recommendation and select suitable features.